gsperka/soundmaps/README.md

 Soundmaps
 =========

-Application that allows you to upload and sample soundbytes from across the globe.
+Application that allows you to upload and sample sounds from across the globe.

 Getting Started
 ===============